Welcome to the Australian Meteorological Association Inc.

 The AMetA website is presently under re-construction after suffering an unfortunate meltdown.
 Please excuse the mess!

 To maintain virtual contact with our members, we are now producing monthly newsletters, alternating between the traditional Monana series (slightly revamped – comments welcome) and a new series which is mainly directed at people with an interest in personal weather station (PWS) issues, although hopefully of interest to most of our members.
 These newsletters can be viewed in the (new) Members Area of this website.
+See the October 2020 edition for our latest thoughts on when we might be able to resume normal operations.

 An item of great interest to AMetA members was presented on page 3 of The Advertiser on Thursday 9th July 2020.
 It was written by Miles Kemp – read a sample below.